The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

-However, not everyone knows that there are certain exclusions that can prevent your beneficiaries from claiming your death benefit.
-If you have a life insurance policy, it’s important to know what those exclusions are so you and your family can avoid any surprises.
+As you get older, having a life insurance policy in place may allow you to leave money to your loved ones if you pass away.
+However, not everyone knows that there are certain exclusions that might prevent your beneficiaries from claiming your death benefit.
+If you have a life insurance policy, it’s important to know what those exclusions are so your loved ones can avoid any surprises following your death.

 The suicide clause is in place to prevent individuals from purchasing a life insurance policy when they are struggling with mental health disorders or are planning suicide.
 Most life insurance companies screen applicants for mental health conditions, like depression and anxiety, before they are approved for coverage.
 And while you will likely pay a higher premium if you are living with a mental health condition, you will still most likely be able to get a life insurance policy.

 In the case of physician-assisted suicide, the same rule applies.
-If you live in a state where assisted suicide is legal, you must pass the two year period before you can claim death benefits.
+If you live in a state where assisted suicide is legal, you must pass the two-year period before you can claim death benefits.

 Frequently asked questions

 Life insurance exclusions are typically included in a policy automatically.
 Policies that include many exclusions, such as accidental death policies, may be lower cost, whereas choosing a traditional whole life policy with few to no exclusions will likely increase your premium.